CAASM Use Case #5 – Finding unmanaged devices

 Enter SJULTRA's Cybersecurity Observability Service

-This is where SJULTRA’s CAASM services, powered by Axonius, becomes your digital detective.
+This is where SJULTRA’s CAASM services, becomes your digital detective.
 It’s like giving your security team over-the-horizon, long-range vision for your entire network.

 • Directory Services (like Active Directory or Azure AD)